awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 ## Targeting Multiple Instances<a name="send-commands-targeting"></a>

-You can execute a command and target instances by specifying either Amazon EC2 tags or instance IDs\.
+You can run a command and target instances by specifying either Amazon EC2 tags or instance IDs\.
 The `targets` parameter uses the following syntax in the AWS CLI:

 Example 1: Targeting Tags